 Based on real-life experiences and teenage TV dramas, The Average High School Play follows a new drama teacher in an Ohio high school desperately trying to maintain order of the cast and crew of his first production ever: Romeo and Juliet.
 He must deal with two mean girls trying to get him fired, a love story gone wrong, the typical high school acting, someone potentially using drugs, stage fright, a clumsy stage crew, and a principal who will not accept failure.
 Oh, and he only has three weeks to do the thing.

 Not the Truth We Seek was selected and awarded Distinction, 2017.

 National Theater Institute at the Eugene O'Neill Theater Center

-Devised Theater: The Debate Society, Greg Allen, David Jaffe, Elizabeth Hess, Ryan Justesen
+Devised Theater: Rachel Jett, The Debate Society (Hannah Bos, Paul Thureen, Oliver Butler), David Jaffe, Elizabeth Hess, Greg Allen

 Paula Vogel at the Vineyard Theater, The Debate Society at Playwrights Horizons